 Environmental Risk Assessments Should Consider All Situations

-It is all very well to perform environmental risk assessments or indeed a risk assessment for any area of potential danger or damage when considering normal conditions, but thought must also be given to potential factors and issues which may take place or arise.
-In fact, these unexpected conditions or influences can often bring about the greatest disasters and damaging accidents which affect the environment and the safety, health and wellbeing of people in the local vicinity.
+It is all very well to perform environmental risk assessments, or indeed a risk assessment for any area of potential danger or damage, when considering normal conditions, but thought must also be given to potential factors and issues which may take place or arise.
+In fact, these unexpected conditions or influences can often bring about the greatest disasters and damaging accidents which affect the environment and the safety, health and well-being of people in the local vicinity.

 Examples of exceptional and unusual occurrences include:

 Natural events which can cause damage to buildings and structures such as nuclear reactors or the storage tanks of hazardous substances.
 Once damaged, toxic material can be expelled in an explosion or leak out onto the surrounding ground and into watercourses.
 This can impact a huge area of land, often far greater than the scale of the original incident such as an explosion.
 Although not caused by a natural event, the scale of the Chernobyl nuclear disaster gives an idea of the vast areas which can be affected, with an estimated 200,000 square kilometers of Europe contaminated from the explosion (Source: World Health Organization)

 Fire.
 Precautions need to be put into place not only to prevent the outbreak of fire, but also to prevent an environmental incident should one take place.
 This can include reinforcing storage areas with fire-proof materials, or locating materials or substances which can have significant negative effects upon the environment away from sources of ignition or other flammable items.